Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 How Modern Lobster Bisque Has Evolved in America

 New England seafood maven and author of Chowderland, Brooke Donjny, says lobster bisque can also be made without the lobster bodies and instead with just lobster meat.
-Just as New England has a whole variety of lobster boats, there are a myriad of ways to make a lobster bisque.
+Just as New England has a whole variety of lobster boats, there are myriad ways to make a lobster bisque.

 Also Read: Just add Booze to the Lobster Pot: Cooking with Wine, Beer and Spirits